amarquezj/PHP-exercise/README.md

 ## Setup database

-For this exercise we will need to create a MYSQL database with name  exercise_php and import the SQL file located in the Database folder of the project.
 For the sake of the exercise MYSQL workbench can be used. -> https://www.mysql.com/products/workbench/

-In order to import the database content just create a new schema directly from MYSQL workbench and call it exercise_php.
-Once the schema is created open a SQL tab and copy and execute the content of InitExercise.sql file located in app/database folder
+In order to import the database content open a SQL tab and copy and execute the content of InitExercise.sql file located in app/database folder.
+This will create the schema exercise_php, the table users and insert 3 rows in the table.